-BIO 115 Field Biology 4:3:3:0 A field course providing students the opportunity to enrich
+BIO 115 Field Biology 4:3:3:0

 A field course providing students the opportunity to enrich their science background and develop a knowledge and appreciation for the natural environment.
 Lecture and lab will be held in the field and classroom. ("Field course" implies extensive outdoor work.)